huzaifa525/CFlix_movie_streaming_railworld/README.md

 To run this project locally, follow these steps:

-1. Clone the repository: `git clone [Netflix Clone Repository](https://github.com/huzaifa525/netflix_clone_railworld.git) `
+1. Clone the repository: `git clone (https://github.com/huzaifa525/netflix_clone_railworld.git) `
 2. Navigate to the project directory: `cd netflix-clone`
 3. Open the `index.html` file in your preferred web browser.